Providing Home Care Services Successfully by Preventing Caregiver Theft in the Home …

-When the trust is violated, it affects more than one or two people: the client, their family, owners, management and care staff.
-For most private duty agencies doing hiring properly (i/e: checking backgrounds and digging deep into an applicant’s history) 95-99% of you’re caregivers are honest, ethical and upstanding individuals.
-It’s the 1% that we’ll discuss today, the white elephant that sits in many home care offices: Employee Theft from Clients.
+When the trust is violated, it affects more than one or two people: the client, their family, agency owners, management, care staff and the reputation of all.
+For most private duty agencies hiring properly (i/e: checking backgrounds and digging deep into an applicant’s history) 95-99% of you’re caregivers are honest, ethical and upstanding individuals.
+The white elephant that sits in many home care offices: Caregiver Theft in the home of the client.

-If your agency has been in business for more than a year or two, you’ve undoubtedly experienced a client who’s alleged theft by a caregiver.
-When the issue comes up for the first time it’s often following an astonished phone call from a client or family member making the accusation.
-If that’s when you’ve begun to think about it – you’re too late.
-The mission in this area, should you choose to accept it, is wrap your head around the probability before it happens – in hopes to prevent it.
-And what to do in the event that it does.
+If your agency has been in business for more than a year or two, you’ve undoubtedly experienced a client who has made allegations of theft by a caregiver.
+When the issue comes up for the first time it’s often following a phone call from a client or family member making the unexpected accusation.
+If that’s when you’ve begun to think about it – you’re too late!
+Every agency should have a mitigation plan, i/e: proper hiring followed by insurance.
+Expect the probability before it happens in hopes to prevent it.

-- Put the policy in writing that your agency reports elder financial abuse and work closely with authorities to prosecute any kind of theft in the workplace.
+- Put a policy in writing that your agency reports elder financial abuse and work closely with authorities to prosecute any kind of theft in the workplace.

 - Have every staff member sign a copy of the policy, indicating they understand, accept and promise to abide by it.

-- Obtain all the details of how the policy can be used and what to do in event of a loss.
+- Obtain ALL details of the policy and what to do in event of a loss/claim.

 The reality of background checks are that if nothing is found:

 - You have a candidate who is ethical and would never consider theft.
-(Yeaa!)
+(Yeaah!)